jim-schwoebel/pylicense/README.md

 This information will now work on all future executions of the license.py file.

-If you'd like to include a service statement, you can in this script through editing the service_statement.txt file.
-It will automatically open up if you decide you want to include a service statement.
-Please edit this to your needs, thinking about the spacing to document your code.
+If you'd like to include a service statement, you can in this script through editing the service_statement.txt file in the ../licenses folder.
+Feel free to edit this to your needs while thinking about the spacing necessary to properly document your code.

 ## What licenses are supported